Initiatives for Climate Change

 Metrics and Targets

 We have set the following greenhouse gas emissions (GHG emissions) reduction targets for Scope 1 (direct emissions from the company) and Scope 2 (emissions associated with the use of electricity and other resources supplied by other companies) (excluding increases due to new business), and are working toward achieving carbon neutrality.
+So far, we have reduced emissions by 31.6% as of the end of FY2023 through the use of electricity generated from renewable energy sources at large facilities occupied by the Company.

 Supply chain emissions (Scope1, Scope2, Scope3)